-- I. It is the policy of Louisiana Healthcare Connections that treatment with iontophoresis (electrophoresis, Drionic device) is medically necessary when all of the following criteria are met: - A. Diagnosis of primary hyperhidrosis; - B. Development of medical complications, such as skin maceration with secondary skin infections; or has a significant constant disruption of professional and/or social life (e.g., recurrent changing of clothes, affecting job/social function, etc.) which has occurred because of excessive sweating; - C. Unresponsive or unable to tolerate at least one of the pharmacotherapies prescribed for excessive sweating (e.g., anticholinergics, beta-blockers, or benzodiazepines); - D. Failed a six-month trial of conservative management including the adherent application of aluminum chloride hexahydrate [Drysol by prescription] or topical agents have resulted in a severe rash; - E. Has none of the following contraindications: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that treatment with iontophoresis (electrophoresis, Drionic device) is medically necessary when all of the following criteria are met: - A. Diagnosis of primary hyperhidrosis; - B. Development of medical complications, such as skin maceration with secondary skin infections or has a significant constant disruption of professional and/or social life (e.g., recurrent changing of clothes, affecting job/social function, etc.) which has occurred because of excessive sweating; - C. Unresponsive or unable to tolerate at least one of the pharmacotherapies prescribed for excessive sweating (e.g., anticholinergics, beta-blockers, or benzodiazepines); - D. Failed a six-month trial of conservative management including the adherent application of aluminum chloride hexahydrate [Drysol by prescription], or topical agents have resulted in a severe rash; - E. Has none of the following contraindications: - 1.
 Cardiac pacemaker; - 2.
 Cardiac arrhythmias; - 3.
 Pregnancy (hyperhidrosis often improves during pregnancy); - 4.
 Metal implants, depending on size and position (may divert the electric current); - 5.
 Cracked skin near the treatment area.

-II.
-It is the policy of Louisiana Healthcare Connections that surgical excision of axillary sweat glands for axillary hyperhidrosis are medically necessary when all of the following criteria are met:

-- A. Meets all of the iontophoresis criteria in I.A. through D.;

-- B. Has persistent and severe primary hyperhidrosis;

-- C. Has failed one of the following:

-- 1. Iontophoresis;
+Epilepsy. - II.
+It is the policy of Louisiana Healthcare Connections that surgical excision of axillary sweat glands for axillary hyperhidrosis are medically necessary when all of the following criteria are met: - A. Meets all of the iontophoresis criteria in I.A. through DI.E.; - B. Has persistent and severe primary hyperhidrosis; - C. Has failed one of the following: - 1.
+Iontophoresis; - 2.

-- 5.2.
 Trial of botulinum toxin.

-- H.III.
-It is the policy of Louisiana Healthcare Connections that endoscopic thoracic sympathectomy (ETS) for palmar or palmar and axillary hyperhidrosis is medically necessary when all of the following criteria are met: - A. Meets all of the iontophoresis criteria in I.A-. through D;.; - B. Has a resting heart rate > 55 beats per minute; - C. Hyperhidrosis symptoms started at an early age (usually < 16 years), and surgery is requested for a young member/enrollee (usually <25 years of age); - D. Body mass index < 28; - E. Reports no sweating during sleep; - F. The member/enrollee has no significant comorbidities; - G. Has persistent and severe primary hyperhidrosis; - H. Has failed one of the following: - 1.
-Iontophoresis; - .
+- III.
+It is the policy of Louisiana Healthcare Connections that endoscopic thoracic sympathectomy (ETS) for palmar or palmar and axillary hyperhidrosis is medically necessary when all of the following criteria are met: - A. Meets all of the iontophoresis criteria in I.A. through DI.E.; - B. HasMember/enrollee has a resting heart rate > 55 beats per minute; - C. Hyperhidrosis symptoms started at an early age (usually < 16 years), and surgery is requested for a young member/enrollee (usually < 25 years of age); - D. Body mass index < 28; - E. Reports no sweating during sleep; - F. The member/enrollee has no significant comorbidities; - G. Has Member/enrollee has persistent and severe primary hyperhidrosis; - H. Has Member/enrolle has failed one of the following: - 1.
+Iontophoresis; - 2.
+Trial of botulinum toxin for predominantly axillary hyperhidrosis; - I. The member/enrollee has been counseled on risks of procedure.